 Travelers driving into Canada from the United States and those who possess a Canadian visa do not need an eTA.

 People from countries that are not visa-exempt must obtain a Canada visa (this is different from an eTA) through their Canadian consulate or embassy to enter the country.

 You Can Apply for an eTA If . . .

-Anyone may apply for a Canada eTA.
+Anyone from qualifying countries such as the United Kingdom and USA, may apply for a Canada eTA.
 Granting of the eTA is based on several factors.